 Simple ways to declutter your life

-I felt overwhelmed for so much of last year by all the stuff that I just had to get done!!!
+For much of last year I felt overwhelmed by all the stuff that I had to get done.

-But if I am truly honest with myself an awful lot of this pressure is self-inflicted.
+But if I am truly honest with myself an awful lot of the pressure that I was feeling was self-inflicted.

 Declutter your life